SlicerIGT/aigt/README.md

 # AIGT
-This repository contains scripts for deep learning in guided medical interventions.
-The complete workflow of data processing is implemented, from formatting and annotations to deployment of models in real time.
+This repository contains scripts for deep learning for guided medical interventions.
+For some projects, the complete workflow is implemented, from formatting and annotations to deployment of models in real time.
+Most projects use ultrasound imaging.
+The source code was originally written for TensorFlow 1.13 and Keras 2.2, but all active projects will gradually migrate to TensorFlow 2.0 (tf.keras).
+If no TensorFlow version is specified in a comments at the top of a file, then it is still using the older software version.

 # Getting started
 ## Install and set up Anaconda environment